Masters of Science in Applied Behavior Analysis degree requirements

 It is strongly recommended that you download and print the Checklistto ensure you have completed the application process and have included all of the following required items:

-two letters of recommendation (appropriate sources include either, or a combination of academic and professional references) – names and email addresses are needed (SlideRoom)
+Two letters of recommendation (appropriate sources include either, or a combination of academic and professional references) – names and email addresses are needed

-English proficiency test scores if applicable (send official score report to Graduate Admission Services; upload unofficial copy in SlideRoom)
+English proficiency test scores if applicable (send official score report to Graduate Admission Services)

 In addition to submitting the application and supporting materials, prospective students must also provide documentation to meet the following requirements: